 The current limit for total number of

-eventType values is 250 per child account in a given 24-hour time period.
-If a user exceeds this limit, New Relic may filter or drop data.
+eventType values is 250 per account (not per organization) in a given 24-hour time period.
+If an account exceeds this limit, New Relic may filter or drop data.
 Event types include: